 A problem can occur when one of the parties in good faith believes that it is in compliance with procurement statutory provisions, or has no reason to believe that it is conspiring to defraud the government.
 How does the federal prosecutor apply these facts to the case?

 - These are all issues of contention in SBA 8a contracting criminal litigation.

-Having the right defense attorney that is experienced with the nuances of SBA complaints and federal small business programs in government contracting is essential when addressing indictments and SBA 8(a) criminal charges.
+Having the right federal contract fraud defense attorney that understands the nuances of SBA contract fraud complaints and federal small business programs in government contracting is essential when addressing indictments and SBA 8(a) criminal charges.

 For help in 8(a) SBA fraud cases, HUBZOne or 8a small business fraud cases against your company for using a pass-through scheme, contact Watson’s contract and procurement government contract fraud defense lawyers at 1-866-601-5518.
 Speak to Theodore Watson.